hatchjaw/faust-ddsp/README.md

 Here, $N$ refers to the number of neurons in that FC, $n$ refers to the number of inputs in that FC.

 ### A Generalized Example
-Let's take up the example in [fc.dsp](./examples/experiments/fc.dsp).
+Let's take up the example in [fc.dsp](./examples/experiments/fc.dsp) and [fc-3.dsp](./examples/experiments/fc-3.dsp).
 The comments in this example are extensive and should guide you throughout the process.

 This segment of code is extremely generalized and you may add more layers / more backpropagation environment elements as needed.